About The Scoop

 This site is owned and operated by me, Derek Willis, and is not affiliated with nor a representation of my current employer or any past (or future) employers.
 Since being launched in 1998, The Scoop has largely focused on journalism, computer-assisted reporting and web development and in 2003 I decided to make those the exclusive topics of this site.
 My personal site is dwillis.net.
 None of my sites speak for my employer; they contain my views only.

-I am co-editor of CQ’s Federal PACs Directory, published in 1998, and of Unstacking the Deck, a guide to covering campaign finance published by Investigative Reporters and Editors.
+I was co-editor of CQ’s Federal PACs Directory, published in 1998, and of Unstacking the Deck, a guide to covering campaign finance published by Investigative Reporters and Editors.
 I’ve been a member of IRE since 1995 and have spoken at numerous conferences and training events around the nation on using the Internet and campaign finance data.
-I have served as an adjunct faculty member at The George Washington University, Northwestern University and Georgetown University.
+I have served as an adjunct faculty member at The George Washington University, Northwestern University and Georgetown University, teaching data reporting classes.
 I live outside Washington, D.C., with my wife, daughter and two cats.
 Email me at dwillis AT gmail DOT com.